creallfluharty/CalculatorParser/README.md

 - https://stackoverflow.com/a/20317336/11411686
 - http://ll1academy.cs.ucla.edu/tutorial

-And, of course, I extensively used the excellent [Racket documentation](https://docs.racket-lang.org).
+And, of course, I used the excellent [Racket documentation](https://docs.racket-lang.org) extensively.